KronosEternal/Geo-fs/README.md

 - F-14A Tomcat.
 Not the same as the F-14B.
 Has a much more realistic physics model.

 *Spoilers arming*<br>
 This allows you to "arm" the spoilers so they automatically deploy on touchdown.
-The key for this is Shift.
+The key for this is Shift + B.

 Some of these features were originally standalone addons by AriakimTaiyo; these have been marked with an asterisk (*).